ocaml-multicore/ocaml5-tutorial/README.md

 I ran in parallel
 ```

-In this section of the tutorial, we will be running parallel programs.
+In this next section of the tutorial, we will be running parallel programs.
 The
 results observed will be dependent on the number of cores that you have on your
 machine.
 I am writing this tutorial on an 2.3 GHz Quad-Core Intel Core i7
 MacBook Pro with 4 cores and 8 hardware threads.
 It is reasonable to expect a